oleksandravalko/jobs-cz-scraper/README.md

 This scraper collects information about open positions.
 It supports filtering based on search parameters provided as input, which map to the options available on the Jobs.cz website.

 ### Mechanism
+1. List of search URLs is being created based on provided input.
+   * If search parameters are not provided and there is no search url either, all job available opportunities will be scraped.
+   * If user search links are present, search link with no parameters won't be added to the queue.
+User provided links are always included.
+   * If search parameters are provided, proceed to next step.
-1. The actor forms the search URL based on the filtering parameters provided as input.
+2. The actor forms the search URL based on the filtering parameters provided as input.
     * If jobs are found, the actor calculates the total number of pages and enqueues links to them.
     * If the provided location parameter cannot be effectively inserted into the URL, the actor continues the search without it.
     * If the parameters are valid but no relevant jobs are found, the user is informed and asked to change the parameters.
-2. The actor visits all the search results pages, including those provided directly by the user, and scrapes the core information.
+3. The actor visits all the search results pages, including those provided directly by the user, and scrapes the core information.
-3. The actor proceeds to the job detail pages.
+4. The actor proceeds to the job detail pages.
     * Job detail pages come in two types: standard and customized.
     - The Cheerio crawler is used for standard pages, and Puppeteer for customized ones.